✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 • Address where you will stay — a hotel you intend to use or your host’s address.
 No booking reference required.

-It also asks who is travelling with you and who is paying — answer both plainly.
-Notice what’s missing: there is no field for a ticket number and no upload slot for a booking PDF.
-The form asks you to state a plan, not prove a purchase.
-Give honest estimates, then write them down and keep the note — the officer reads your DS-160 before you reach the window, and your spoken answers should match what you typed.
+It also asks who is travelling with you and who is paying.
+Notice what is missing: no field for a ticket number, no upload slot for a booking PDF.
+Write down what you entered before you submit — the officer reads your DS-160 before you reach the window, and your spoken answers should match what you typed.

 DS-160 · TRAVEL SECTIONINTENDED DATE OF ARRIVAL12-11-2026honest estimateINTENDED LENGTH OF STAY15 daysdays, not a ticketADDRESS WHERE YOU WILL STAYHotel name or host addressno booking neededNowhere does the form ask for a ticket number or a booking PDF.